-Stanislaw Moniuszko (1819-1879) Conductor, teacher and composer inspired by folk and patriotic music of Poland, Moniuszko is called the Father of the Polish National Opera.
+Stanislaw Moniuszko (1819-1879) Conductor, teacher and composer inspired by folk and patriotic music of Poland, and widely recognized as the Father of the Polish National Opera.

-Ignacy Paderewski (1860-1941) First an internationally renowned concert pianist and composer, Paderewski later became the newly independent Poland's first Prime Minister and Foreign Minister in 1919 (see p.
-5 of this brochure for notes on Zamoyski's excellent biography of Paderewski).
+Ignacy Paderewski (1860-1941) An internationally renowned concert pianist and composer, Paderewski was the newly independent Poland's first Prime Minister in 1919 (see Zamoyski's biography of Paderewski on p.
+5 of this booklet).

-Other noted composers include Karol Kurpiński (1785-1857), Maria Agata Szymanowska (1789-1831), Henryk Wieniawski (1835-1880) and his younger brother Józef Wieniawski (1837-1912), viewed as one of Europe's finest musicians of his time.
+Other noted composers include Karol Kurpiński (1785-1857), Maria Agata Szymanowska (1789-1831), Henryk Wieniawski

+(1835-1880) and his younger brother Józef Wieniawski (1837-1912), viewed as one of Europe's finest musicians of his time.

 Karol Szymanowski (1882-1937) The most celebrated and internationally recognized Polish composer of the early 20th century.
-His diverse compositions included symphonies, ballets, operas, and numerous orchestral and instrumental works that continue to be performed by the most celebrated soloists, choirs and orchestras in the world.
+His diverse compositions included symphonies, ballets, operas, and numerous orchestral and instrumental works that continue to be performed by the most celebrated